Irish Mobile Tech Rocks Shibuya

 Since taping our show, Declan has moved on to other challenges while Enterprise Ireland has been taken over by the highly capable Anne Balfe.
 Also, Parthus Ceva is actually based in Silicon Valley – it was formed in 2002 Q4 through a merger of Dublin, Ireland-based Parthus Technologies plca nd San Jose, USA-based Ceva Inc.

-Parthus Ceva is deeply involved in providing DSP core design to handsetmakers, and this is the one of the few times WWJ has been able to speak to acompany involved in the fundamentals of wireless technology.
+Parthus Ceva is deeply involved in providing DSP core design to handset makers, and this is the one of the few times WWJ has been able to speak to accompany involved in the fundamentals of wireless technology.

 Polar Lake is a successful XML development house that creates content management infrastructure for content owners of all sorts – principally targeting the mobile space.
 Their site claims they have over 200 customers in Europe, Asia, and North America, including Vodafone, Orange, CSL (Hong Kong), and Midwest Wireless (US).
 Polar Lake pointman Lee Fitzgerald gets a good slice of camera time in our program and explains why XML works well for mobile.